 - 1. Video recordings with audio will be made of all traffic stops and vehicle pursuits. - 2.
 At the beginning of a routine traffic stop, the deputy will notify the person(s) stopped that they are being audibly and visually recorded. - 3.
 The deputy's statement will be similar to the following example, but appropriate changes are permitted considering the reason and type of contact: - a.
-"Good morning, I am Deputy (Name) of the Harford County Sheriff's Office.
+"Good morning, I am deputy (Name) of the Harford County Sheriff's Office.
 We are being audibly and visually recorded.
 You were stopped for exceeding the maximum posted speed limit.
 May I please see your driver's license and vehicle registration?" - 4.
 Once recording of an incident has been initiated, the recording of both audio and video will continue until termination of the incident. - 5.
 The recording will capture the entire stop, starting when the decision is made to pull over the violator and ending after the violator has left the scene. - 6.
 Deputies should make all reasonable attempts to ensure critical evidence of violations or impairment are recorded by the MVS. - a.
-If extenuating circumstances exist and the deputy is unable to record critical evidence using the MVS, the deputy will document these circumstances in the narrative portion of an investigative report, as well as in the notes section of the ETix/Delta system. - 7.
-If recording is interrupted for any reason during an incident, the record mode will be reactivated as soon as possible, and the operator will audibly record the reason for the interruption. - 8.
+If extenuating circumstances exist and the deputy is unable to record critical evidence using the MVS, the deputy will document these circumstances in the narrative portion of an investigative report, as well as in the notes section of the ETix/Delta system.

+- 7. If recording is interrupted for any reason during an incident, the record mode will be reactivated as soon as possible, and the operator will audibly record the reason for the interruption. - 8.
 If the driver or any occupant of the vehicle objects to the audio recording, they will be courteously informed that the Maryland law allows audio recording for law enforcement deputies conducting traffic stops. - 9.
-If the traffic stop becomes a criminal detention/arrest, the deputy may continue to make both a visual and audio recording without obtaining consent.

-10. The audio and video recording can continue throughout the transport of the arrestee to the detention center.
+If the traffic stop becomes a criminal detention/arrest, the deputy may continue to make both a visual and audio recording without obtaining consent. - 10.
+The audio and video recording will continue throughout the transport of the arrestee to the detention center.

-H. Prisoner Transports
+H. Prisoner/Inmate Transports

-- 1. Video and audio recordings will be made of all prisoner transports. - 2.
-Deputies will activate the rear seat camera or prisoner van cameras by manual switch prior to an arrestee being placed in the rear of a MVS equipped vehicle and continue recording throughout the transport of the prisoner. - 3.
-Prior to transport, prisoners will be notified that they are being audibly and visually recorded.
+- 1. Video and audio recordings are to be made of all prisoner transports, unless the prisoner wants to confess or provide information regarding a crime but does not want to be recorded via audio. - 2.
+Deputies will activate the rear seat camera or prisoner/inmate van cameras manually or by opening the door to the prisoner containment area and continue recording throughout the transport of the prisoner/inmate. - 3.
+Prior to transport, prisoners/inmates will be notified that they are being audibly and visually recorded.